puffylive/minecraft-afk/README.md

 ## Requirements
 - Python 3.6+
-- Install the required libraries using:
+- Install the required files and libraries

+## Usage
+1. Run the program:

+2. Press F7 to activate the AFK mode (moves the mouse and presses the spacebar).
+3. Press ESC to stop the program.

+## License
+This project is licensed under the MIT License.

+python main.py